matthewdeanmartin/blog/on_hold/post_dell_009.md

 - TODO lists.
 - Notes.
 Maybe I can use it a place to record stuff I've read online
-- Project tracking, espcially side projects
+- Project tracking, especially side projects

 If I can write the code to make it happen:

 - Import starred github projects as "TODO" items or projects
 - Import bookmarked mastodon posts as "TODO" items